What’s my case worth?

 A. The Cause of the Wreck

-Therefore, the accident factors need to be analyzed even when one person gets a ticket.
+Therefore, the accident factors need to be analyzed by the best truck accident lawyer even when only the trucker gets a ticket.

 Aside from liability, one of the biggest factors in a trucking accident case is the medical help received by the injured person.
 What a qualified doctor has to say in the medical records goes a long way toward establishing the human damages from a trucking accident.